bnema/EcoMarket_API/README.md

 ## Features
 - Endpoints for each data model (Owners, Stores, Offers, Items, Crafting Tables, Price History)
-- Caching the json files to redis (with short TTL) to avoid requesting the files too often
+- Caching the json files to redis (with short TTL) to avoid requesting the files too often (This part is optional)
 - Mapping the data to Sequelize models
 - Pushing the data to a Postgres database
 - Logging of incoming requests